OpenStockDataShop/Athena_Stocks/README.md

   - [ ] Build backend server using Flask library
   - [ ] Deploy the application using the organization's heroku account.
 - [ ] **Database**
+  - [ ] Define Schema for storing User Accounts and time series dataset for the stock(s)
+  - [ ] Implement database interaction based on the Schema

 ## **Web Development Stack**
 ---